Push notifications remind people that they've installed your app — which can be a good thing if you’re providing them with real value.

 Remember, irrelevant messages only damage your brand.
-So, the second important factor is to create relevant messages based on user behaviour tracking and monitoring, lead source, and other important factors related to the buyer’s persona.
+So, the second important factor is to create relevant messages based on user behavior tracking and monitoring, lead source, and other important factors related to the buyer’s persona.

 For instance, take a look at this push notification from Fitbit:

 Easier said than done.
 We all know how lazy people can be from time to time.
 But Fitbit is never lazy.
-Each push notification it sends is on-time and highly personalized.
+Each push notification it sends is on time and highly personalized.

 Just look at Fitbit telling this person when to go to bed.
 Of course, sleep is a huge factor in a healthy lifestyle, and Fitbit knows when this user typically goes to sleep.

 Push notifications are short-lived.
-They appear in the notification bar of your users’ mobiles and then they are swiped off for later.
+They appear in the notification bar of your users’ mobiles, and then they are swiped off for later.
 If your message is too long or too irrelevant, your users will not be able to get the full message at one glance.
 And they probably won’t come back later.

 One brand that does personalization worth talking about is Expensify.
 I love this example:

 The copy immediately grabs your attention with “cha-ching!” which creates a strong image of coins clinking together.
-The message has words like "your admin" and "your report" which clearly shows the notification is exclusively designed for that particular user.
+The message has words like "your admin" and "your report," which clearly shows the notification is exclusively designed for that particular user.

 Also, having the exact amount strategically placed in the message is helpful for users who may have submitted multiple requests.

 The call-to-action is implied rather than direct.
 A reimbursement is something that not many will choose to ignore.
-So it’s logical for the user to go ahead and look for more information on what got reimbursed and how.
+So, it’s logical for the user to go ahead and look for more information on what got reimbursed and how.

-Based on your users’ engagements, you can implement dynamic segmentation to ensure that your segments are created properly for further marketing campaigns.
+Based on your users’ engagements, you can implement dynamic segmentation to ensure your segments are created properly for further marketing campaigns.

 LinkedIn uses push notifications to make users feel like an insider

 LinkedIn makes sure you know your conversations are moving forward.
-Knowing that an employer has viewed your job application is a good way to make you open the app and review your application or just check the progress real-time.
+Knowing that an employer has viewed your job application is a good way to make you open the app and review your application or check the progress in real-time.